 The College of Education offers an extensive choice of specialized graduate and undergraduate plans.
-Our degree plans allow you to custom-tailor your course of study; this flexibility gives you a host of options when it comes to contemplating your career.
-Many graduates of the CoE find employment in a variety of educational settings.
-Others pursue careers in industry, government, independent practice, or consulting.
-The State Board for Educator Certification (SBEC)/Texas Education Agency (TEA) fully approves the College of Education plans.
-The Council for the Accreditation of Educator Preparation (CAEP) affirms the national status of the University of Houston-Clear Lake.
+Our degree plans allow you to custom-tailor your course of study.
+This flexibility gives you a host of options when it comes to contemplating your career as an educator.

 To become a certified teacher in Texas, you must have the following:

-- Successful completion of the appropriate teacher certification tests for the subject and grade level you wish to teach.
-For a list of the certification tests and information on which tests are required, visit the State Assessments page.
+Successful completion of the appropriate state assessment tests for the subject and grade level you wish to teach.
+For a list of the state assessments and information on which tests are required, visit the State Assessments page.

-University of Houston-Clear Lake offers teaching certification training options for both undergraduate students and those who already hold a bachelor's degree.
+University of Houston-Clear Lake offers initial teacher certification options for both undergraduate students and those who already hold a bachelor's degree (post-baccalaureate).

 The UHCL College of Education offers the Alternative Certification Program in cooperation with local school districts.
 This training program allows teaching certificate candidates who have earned a bachelor's degree to work as full-time teachers while they complete their certification.

-At the University of Houston-Clear Lake, students may pursue the following professional certifications which require a master's degree: Principal, Reading Specialist, School Counselor, School Librarian, or Superintendent.
-These certifications require the following:
+At the University of Houston-Clear Lake, students may pursue the following advance certifications beyond their initial teaching certificate that require a master's degree: Principal, Reading Specialist, School Counselor, School Librarian, or Superintendent.
+Advanced certification requires the following:

 - A master's degree from an approved accredited institution